Arrow420/mangatools/README.md

 Usage: mangatools extract [OPTIONS]

 Options:
-  --no-volume        Excludes the volume from the name    [default: False] --delete-original  Deletes the original volume folders  [default: False] --help             Show this message and exit.
+  --volume / --no-volume  Include the volume number in the folder name --delete, --del         Delete the original files after extracting --help                  Show this message and exit.
 ```